ibraheemdev/ibraheemca/content/posts/2020-11-28-the-why-what-and-how-of-futures-and-async-await-in-rust.md

 ### Futures

 The idea behind futures is that we want some way to express a value that is not yet ready.
 This is similar to promises in Javascript or Scala.
-At a very high level you could think of futures as a building block for concurrent operations.
-For example, you might have a program that is connecting to two tcp servers:
+A future represents an operation that hasn't completed yet, but _promises_ a value at some point in the _future_.
+Futures are a building block for concurrent (asynchronous) operations.
+They are useful in compute heavy applications, as well as network operations.
+For example, you might have a program that is connecting to two TCP servers:

 ```rust
 let x = TcpStream::connect("127.0.0.1");
 let y = TcpStream::connect("127.0.0.1");
 ```

 Writing to both servers:

 ```rust
 x.write("foobar");
 y.write("foobar");
 ```

 And reading from them:

 ```rust
 assert_eq!(x.read(), "barfoo");
 assert_eq!(y.read(), "barfoo");
 ```

 The way the program is layed out write now, each line of code will be executed synchronously:

 ```rust
 // connect to the first server
 let x = TcpStream::connect("127.0.0.1");